Last Updated on May 16, 2024 by Sarah Wilson

 12) Bar Hopping Along Valletta’s Old Red Light District – Strait Street

 Strait Street also affectionately known as ‘The Gut’ was once the seedy red light district of Valletta.
 During the late 19th until the mid-20th century, Strait Street was one of the liveliest parts of the capital.
-Prostitution and debauchery was rife.
+Prostitution and debauchery were rife.

 In recent years, it’s been somewhat gentrified and now hosts a number of wine bars, gin bars, music bars and restaurants.